charlesinto/sweet-spicy/README.md

       * userid should be a number

 #### POST api/v1/menu
-  * Given an admin user, he should be able to add food items to meal
+  * Given an admin user, he should be able to add food items to meal.
+Requires:
+    * file with name - myImage
+    * itemname - name of the food
+    * unit_price - price of the food

 ## Dependencies
 * nodejs
 * express